-Proposed Parcels 1 and 2 and the Remainder are currently enrolled under Williamson Act Contract No. 86-4107.
-In accordance with both local and state Williamson Act provisions, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size in the case of non-prime agricultural land,10 acres in the size in the case of prime agricultural land; or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
-In this case all proposed parcels are above 40 acres in size.
+The proposed parcels are currently enrolled under Williamson Act Contract No. 1976-2254.
+In accordance with both local and state Williamson Act provisions, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size in the case of non-prime agricultural land, 10 acres in the size in the case of prime agricultural land; or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
+In this case all proposed parcels are at or above 10 acres in size, and the parcels will remain in production agriculture after subdivision.
+As discussed in the Issues section of this report the parcel map cannot be recorded until OID approves their independent ability to irrigate, which will qualify the newly created parcels as prime farmland.

-The project site is currently in agricultural production (planted in almond trees and tomatoes).
 No construction is proposed as part of this project.
 Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160 acres in size shall be allowed provided a "no-build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met: